Wilkes-Barre and Eastern Railroad

-The Wilkes-Barre and Eastern Railroad (WB&E) was a railroad that operated in Pennsylvania from 1892 to 1939.
+The Wilkes-Barre and Eastern Railroad (WB&E) was a railroad that operated in the Commonwealth of Pennsylvania in the United States from 1892 to 1939.

 History

 The WB&E was a wholly owned subsidiary of the New York, Susquehanna and Western Railroad (NYS&W).
 It was chartered in 1892 to provide the NYS&W with a route to bring coal from the mines in northeastern Pennsylvania for delivery to the port of Edgewater, New Jersey.

 Previously, the NYS&W was contracting the coal haulage in Pennsylvania to the Delaware, Lackawanna and Western Railroad (DL&W).
 The DL&W originally hauled coal to their interchange with the NYS&W at Gravel Place, Pennsylvania.
 From there, the NYS&W would haul the coal to an interchange with the Pennsylvania Railroad in New Jersey.

 With the WB&E and exclusive control of distribution facilities at the port in Edgewater, the NYS&W had a direct way to move the coal from the mine to various markets without having to rely on (and pay) two additional railroads for haulage.

-About 15 miles east of Wilkes-Barre, the WB&E crossed the Panther Creek ravine over a spectacular 1,650-foot viaduct which stood 161 feet above the creek bed.
+Approximately 15 miles east of Wilkes-Barre, the WB&E crossed the Panther Creek ravine over a spectacular 1,650-foot viaduct which stood 161 feet above the creek bed.
 It consisted of 20 iron towers and 42 spans, having 30-foot spans atop the towers, and 30- or 65-foot spans between towers.
 After some initial problems with the concrete tower foundations, the ironwork of the single-tracked bridge was erected in only six weeks and completed on August 3, 1893.

-Freight service over the whole length of the WB&E began on January 22, 1894 and through passenger service between Jersey City and Wilkes-Barre started on June 4, 1894.
+Freight service over the whole length of the WB&E began on January 22, 1894, and through passenger service between Jersey City and Wilkes-Barre started on June 4, 1894.
 The latter was discontinued already in 1897, with mixed trains taking over local passenger business.